 It’s estimated that roughly 20% of women, 3% of men and half of pregnant women in the U.S. have what’s called iron-deficiency anemia (IDA).
 Because these individuals don’t get enough iron, their blood cells can’t make hemoglobin, which limits the amount of oxygen carried through the blood.
-Because of this, individuals living with IDA don’t get enough oxygen to the cochlea and inner ear.
-Hearing loss may occur as a result.
+Individuals living with IDA don’t get enough oxygen to the cochlea and inner ear, and hearing loss may occur as a result.

 Ingesting more iron can help stave off IDA and, in some cases, help preserve your hearing.
 Iron is found in certain types of beer, including Guinness.
 That pint of Guinness, however, only contains 3% of the iron your body needs each day.
 So, drinking beer isn’t a cure for your hearing problems….especially if you’re drinking a lot of it.

 Excessive alcohol consumption has been linked to an increase in hearing loss severity over time because it can damage hair cells in the inner ear.
 Once those hair cells are damaged, they cannot regenerate, so any hearing loss that occurs is permanent.
 The effects of alcohol build over time, which means even moderate drinkers are at risk of hearing loss if they drink over the course of years.
 Thus, the more alcohol you drink, the higher your risk for hearing loss.